DEST-bio/DEST_freeze1/mappingPipeline/Tutorial/README.md

 singularity pull docker://destbiodocker/destbiodocker
 ```
 ### Step 4.
 Personalize your pipeline options
 Remember to update your SLURM header for the file [runDocker.sh](https://github.com/DEST-bio/DEST_freeze1/blob/main/mappingPipeline/scripts/runDocker.sh).
-Our current YAML header (shown below) will not work on your cluster.
+The default header (shown below) is provided as an example, and will not work on your cluster.
 If you are unfamiliar with the SLURM header.
 Read more [here](https://slurm.schedmd.com/documentation.html).
 ```{sh}
 #### NOT PART OF THE TUTORIAL DO NOT RUN #####